streathamchess/streathamchess.github.io/calendar/index.md

 Below is our calendar for the 2022/23 season.
-It includes our fixtures in the Central London League but we do not have fixture dates for the other leagues we play in - they will be added as soon as possible.
+Some fixtures are still to be arranged - they will be added as soon as possible.
 Our free weekly chess sessions at Streatham Library are held every Tuesday throughout the year (excluding bank holidays) 16:30 to 19:30.
 You can view upcoming events in Week, Month or Agenda view by clicking on the menu bar on the right.
 Just click on an event to call up further information.